 To only allow the cookies that make the site work, click 'Use essential cookies only.'
 Visit 'Set cookie preferences' to control specific cookies.

 The latest coronavirus (COVID-19) guidance from NHS Scotland and the Scottish Government, can be found on NHS Inform.
 Frontline homelessness workers have an important role to play in helping people experiencing homelessness to use this information.

 COVID-19 treatment is free for all and anyone with symptoms, regardless of their immigration status, should follow NHS Inform guidance in the same way as those who are ordinarily resident in Scotland.

 Anyone requiring immediate or urgent healthcare in Scotland, not only for COVID-19, will receive it regardless of their immigration status or their ability to pay if charges apply.

 Help with housing costs

-Local councils are responsible for considering applications and making payments.
+Local councils are responsible for considering discretionary housing payment and tenant grant fund applications and for making payments.